burger

 • Manual

-• The Push method will not be available when you set up an address outside of iCloud!
+• The Push method will not be available when you configure an address outside of iCloud!
 To avoid this:

-• It is recommended to configure your iOS device automatically using .mobileconfig configuration profiles compatible with Apple, or use the Infomaniak Mail (iOS) app to benefit from a Push type update method.
+• It is recommended to configure your iOS device automatically using .mobileconfig configuration profiles compatible with Apple, or to use the Infomaniak Mail app (iOS) to benefit from a Push type update method.

-• ⚠️ All the services offered by Infomaniak are compatible with the corresponding standard protocols (notably IMAP/SMTP for email, WebDAV for sharing, S3/Swift for storage, etc.).
-Therefore, if you encounter a problem with third-party software, contact its publisher directly or a Partner and consult the support policy as well as article 11.9 of the Infomaniak Terms and Conditions.
+• ⚠️ The various services offered by Infomaniak are all compatible with the corresponding standard protocols (notably IMAP/SMTP for email, WebDAV for sharing, S3/Swift for storage, etc.).
+Therefore, if you encounter a problem with third-party software, contact the publisher or a Partner and consult the support policy as well as article 11.9 of the Infomaniak TOS.

 Manually add the email address to the application